belmead/ai-learning2/vocab.md

 ### Convolution
 The idea is similar to the algorithms that look at small-scale features in images first (edges and textures, for example)m, then zoom out to look at the big picture.
 (Shane, pg.
 52)

+### Data Mining
+Digging into large amounts of data to discover hidden patterns.
+(Geron, pg.
+7)

 ### Deepfakes
 [Allowing] people to swap one person's head and/or body for another, even in video.
 (Shane, pg.
 35)